Pantheon Atlas has announced Pantheon AI, a hyperscale data center that will run entirely on solar and storage

 “We have lined up the power, fiber, regulatory stability, and institutional support to solve that problem in Europe, and we will establish Croatia and Central Europe as a premier destination for world-class digital infrastructure,” said Pantheon AI Managing Partner Ryan Rich.

 Electricity demand from energy-guzzling AI and data centers is on the rise.
-Big league hyperscalers are already investing in clean energy assets including battery storage to ensure enough supply for their data centers.
+Big-league hyperscalers are already investing in clean-energy assets, including battery storage to ensure enough supply for their data centers.
 Earlier this year, Google entered a 15-year deal with TotalEnergies for 1 GW solar power supply for its Texas data center after acquiring Intersect Power to support faster growth of power generation infrastructure (see Google Locks In 1 GW Solar PV Supply For US Data Centers).

-Meta just went one step ahead and reserved up to 1 GW of space-based solar power to support its growing AI data center energy needs in the US under a Overview Energy deal (see Meta Blocks Up To 1 GW Space-Based Solar Power).
+Meta just went one step ahead and reserved up to 1 GW of space-based solar power to support its growing AI data center energy needs in the US under an Overview Energy deal (see Meta Blocks Up To 1 GW Space-Based Solar Power).